 Yoram is the Head of Council, Emek Mayanot (Valley of the Spring) Regional Council.
 Previously, Yoram was elected at Mayor in 2009.
 In his role, Yoram formulated a strategy and a vision for the council and together, with the senior managers team, led an inclusive regional growth process as well as regional and cross-sectoral collaboration and advances in education, community development, economic growth and employments.Yoram served for two years as the deputy head of the regional council.
 Before that he founded a major factory in Emek Mayanot.
 From 1990 to 2000, Yoram served as the coordinator for kibbutz Kfar Rupin where he initiated a positive and comprehensive change in the kibbutz’s lifestyle.

-Musa is the Development Director of Youth Programs in Arab Society, under the Elem NGO.
+Musa serves as a Director, Riyan Employment Guidance Center for the Bedouin population.
+Prior to that he served as the Development Director of Youth Programs in Arab Society, under the Elem NGO.
 Elem is a national program committed to providing assistance to troubled and at-risk youth.
 Before that Musa served as the manager of 'Finjan', Network of Centers for Youth at Risk in the Bedouin community, also under Elem NGO.
 Musa is responsible for a number of organizations that work with at-risk adolescents and young adults in the Bedouin community and brings these organizations together to establish a professional network for facilitating learning and networking.
 Previously, Musa served as the coordinator for community and employment development for the Rahat Council.
 In this role, he developed the career advising center and helped to facilitate the development of 100 positions for young people within the council.
 Musa is a founder of the Almahabash Theater of the Negev.

 Raz serves as Co-Founder & Co-Chair, The Association for Joint Israeli Leadership.
 Raz served in the IDF for 28 years, first serving in command and training positions and later as an officer and commander at the IDF's Education and Youth Corps.
 Significant roles include the command of the Havat HaShomer Education Base as well as command of the IDF's largest education base, Michve Alon (Alon Education and Instructional Center).
 In addition to his roles in the Education and Youth Corps, he continued to volunteer in reserve duty as a combat company commander.
 Raz was discharged from the IDF as a colonel, after serving as commander of the Commission for Promoting Populations, the IDF’s collaborations with broader Israeli society.
 This role included command of soldier teachers, the Nahal Gar'ins, the Gadna, the bases for the promotion of unique populations – new Olim (immigrants), at-risk youth and minorities – and educational programs (high school level education, Hebrew courses for Olim and minorities, conversion to Judaism and preparation for military service).